Hu FB, van Dam RM, Liu S. Diet and risk of Type II diabetes: The role of types of fat and carbohydrate. Diabetologia. 2001 Jul; 44(7): 805-817.

 - Location: US, Europe, Israel.

-- Higher intakes of polyunsaturated fatty acid (PUFA) could improve glucose metabolism and insulin resistance
+- Higher intakes of polyunsaturated fatty acids (PUFA) could improve glucose metabolism and insulin resistance

 - Long-chain PUFA may also improve glucose metabolism and insulin resistance

-- Higher intakes of saturated fatty acid (SFA) adversely affect glucose metabolism and insulin resistance
+- Higher intakes of saturated fatty acids (SFA) adversely affect glucose metabolism and insulin resistance

 - High intakes of vegetable fat and PUFA were associated with a decreased risk of T2D.

-Replacing SFA with PUFA could appreciably reduce risk of T2D.
+Replacing SFA with PUFA could appreciably reduce risk of type 2 diabetes.

 Research Design and Implementation Criteria Checklist: Review Articles